Bandit Algorithms for Deep Brain Stimulation: Experimental Results

-The MAB is expected to still remain more energy efficient even when the TD3 deep-RL agent is deployed on the MCU post training, due to the fact that it is able to avoid the requirement of inferencing a neural network every $100$ ms. Also, our T3P MAB algorithm relies only on the $P_\beta$ reading from the GPi neurons in contrast to the $6$ features required by the TD3 agent for state representation, one of which requires an FFT to be performed, which clearly makes it more compute intensive than our T3P MAB agent.
+The MAB is expected to remain more energy efficient even when the TD3 deep-RL agent is deployed on the MCU after training as it avoids the requirement of inferencing a neural network every $100$ ms. Also, our T3P MAB algorithm relies only on the $P_\beta$ reading from the GPi neurons, in contrast to the $6$ features required by the TD3 agent for state representation, one of which requires an FFT to be performed, which clearly makes it more compute-intensive than our T3P MAB agent.